 Some U.S. firms and citizens have found corruption in government, including in the judiciary, to be a significant concern and a constraint to successful investment in El Salvador.
-Administrative and judicial decision-making appear at times to be inconsistent, non-transparent, and very time consuming.
+Administrative and judicial decision-making appear at times to be inconsistent, nontransparent, and very time-consuming.
+Bureaucratic requirements, such as certification of imported food products, have at times reportedly been excessive and unnecessarily complex.